Page updated 18th May 2018

 Mr Drake called attention to the paragraph in the report in respect to the tower of St Mary Major’s Church.
 They would all much regret the destruction of the tower, and he suggested whether the architect entrusted with the rebuilding can not so arrange his plans as to retain the final specimen of Norman architecture, and rebuild the church in unison with it.
 Year by year they were losing traces of the old city architecture.

-The old church was demolished in the Autumn of 1865 and on the 5 March 1866 the foundation stone for the new church was laid by Mayor Robert Thomas Head.
+Despite protestations, the old church was demolished in the Autumn of 1865 and on the 5 March 1866 the foundation stone for the new church was laid by Mayor Robert Thomas Head.
 The new church, was designed by Edward Ashworthand was built on the old foundations, at a cost of £7,000.
 Much of the stonework from the old church was recycled with quoins and dressings of Bath and Chudleigh stone; the columns of the aisle arcade were from Chudleigh black and Ogwell red marble.
 It had a capacity of 500.
 The spire was 151 ft high and contained a single bell cast by T Bilbie in 1794.
 It was consecrated in December 1867.

 In the 20th century, the Lutyen's designed Devon War Memorial was placed close to St Mary Major and the car started to invade the Close.
 Apart from St James Chapel in the Cathedral, the Globe Hotel and a cottage on the opposite side of the Close, the area was largely unscathed during the 1942 bombing.